The Summer Company

 The 9th annual Summer Company is slated to run from July-August 2026.

-May 1st Preliminary round of auditions (location TBC)
+May 1st - Preliminary round of auditions (at the Unitarian Congregation of Mississauga)

 Program runs Wed-Sat, 9am-4:30pm